7sharp9/write-you-an-inference-in-fsharp/README.md

 The algorithms have been implemented from various sources and papers which I will add in due course, but for now here is the different variations planned.

-Heres what we have so far, I have written all of these but not yet committed all the code.
+Heres what we have so far, I have written all of these but not yet committed all the code:
-I decided to start this repo half way through writing the seperate constraint gathering and solving implementation.

 ## Basic Hindley-Milner inference
   * Pure implmentation no optimisations
-  * Pure implmentation with seperate constraint gathering and solving
+  * Pure implmentation with seperate constraint gathering and solving [h]
   * Mutable implementation with rank optimisations

 ## Basic Hindley-Milner inference with row polymorphism